jdossgollin/lab-guide/docs/open.md

 > Wilson, G., Bryan, J., Cranston, K., Kitzes, J., Nederbragt, L., & Teal, T. K. (2017).
 Good enough practices in scientific computing.
 PLOS Computational Biology, 13(6), e1005510. [https://doi.org/10.1371/journal.pcbi.1005510](https://doi.org/10.1371/journal.pcbi.1005510){:target="_blank"}

 to understand **why** we use them and how each tool fits into our overall scientific workflow.
-Some default tools that  we use to achieve these practices are listed in [tools](/tools/overview/).
+Some default tools that  we use to achieve these practices are listed in [tools](/toolkit/overview/).
 Don't try to learn everything at once -- build your skillset incrementally.
 And if you believe another tool will get the job done faster or better, go for it!

-### Software licensing

-Software and other research materials that we make available to the public must declare a license for re-use.
-All code generated in the lab should be open-source with a permissive (non-copyleft) license (MIT, BSD, or Apache).
-If contributions to upstream copyleft projects are made, those contributions can be licensed in accordance with the upstream project license.

-Importantly, in the lab we should cultivate an atmosphere of respect for licensing terms and ensuring that we are at all times in compliance with those terms.
-For help choosing a license, see [https://choosealicense.com/licenses/](https://choosealicense.com/licenses/){:target="_blank"} or read

-> Stodden, V. (2009).
-The legal framework for reproducible scientific research: licensing and copyright.
-Computing in Science Engineering, 11(1), 35–40. [https://doi.org/10.1109/MCSE.2009.19](https://doi.org/10.1109/MCSE.2009.19){:target="_blank"}

 ## Communication and outreach